ibiwan/drects-node/README.md

 #### Formulas

-A `formula` field contains a string starting with `=`, and consists of any combination of cell references or built-in functions acting on them.
+A `formula` field contains a string starting with `=`, and consists of any combination of literal values or cell references, or built-in functions acting on them.

 Examples:
 - `=sum(../levels/*/level)`